-The Director of Community Life and Spiritual Care along with the Assistant Dean for Academic Programming serve as the Disabilities Resource Officers (DROs).
-As needed, the DROs will work with Students with Disabilities Program staff at UCB to verify accommodation eligibility and recommend accommodation options.
+The Director of Community Life and Spiritual Care, along with the Assistant Dean for Academic Programming, serves as the Student Accessibility Officers (SAOs).
+As needed, the SAOs will work with the Students with Disabilities Program staff at UCB to verify accommodation eligibility and recommend accommodation options.